 There are 2 national organizations that certify instructors and sailing schools: US Sailing and the American Sailing Association (ASA).
 US Sailing has long been the governing body for the sport of sailing in the United States, representing the United States in all international sailing events, including the Olympics.
 The USSA certification process is acknowledged to be the most rigorous and most consistent in America.
 US Sailing is a non-profit organization, overseen by a volunteer governing board of America’s leading sailors.
 For more information regarding US Sailing’s accreditation process for schools and their certification system, please visit their website.
 American Sailing Association is a for-profit organization that promotes the sailing instruction industry.
 ASA affiliated schools are given considerable discretion over performance standards and instructional requirements.

 The first rule of sailing is Be Prepared.
 All Chicagoans know how quickly the weather can change.
 No matter what the temperature onshore is, it will feel at least 10 degrees cooler once you are out on Lake Michigan.
-We Highly Recommend that you dress in layers that are capable of protecting you from chilly conditions or sun.
+We highly recommend that you dress in layers that are capable of protecting you from chilly conditions or sun.
 Your unneeded clothing can always be stowed aboard the boat.
 A windbreaker/raincoat is advisable in all but mid-summer conditions.
 Fleece clothing is more comfortable than cotton.
 Don’t forget the sun protection (UV block, lip balm, hats, visor, etc), water, and snacks.
-We sell bottled water at our dock.

 For your safety and comfort, Chicago Sailing requires that you wear shoes at all times.
 While boat shoes are not mandatory, any footwear must provide sound footing and must have non-marking soles (to tell if your soles are non-marking scuff your foot on a wood or tile floor).
 Please do not wear flip flops or high heels.
 If you are uncertain about the appropriateness of your shoes, please call prior to arrival.

 On our J/22s there is a small cabin below decks, where your gear can be stowed.
 While this area is usually dry, we recommend that you lock valuable items in your car.
 Keep at least one cell phone aboard the vessel in a secure, dry location.
-We have complimentary watertight bags available at our dock
+We have complimentary watertight cell phone bags available at our dock.